pulp-platform/pulp-detector/gap8_app/README.md

-# Tincan and bottle Detection
+# Single shot detector (SSD) CNN

-in this repo there are the training, evaluation and deployment scripts used for the deployment of an SSD based object detector, working on Bottles and tin-cans.
+In this repo, there are the training, evaluation, and deployment scripts used for the deployment of an SSD-based object detector.

+Objects our CNN can detect: Tin cans and bottles

 ## Setting up the environment

 There are two steps for this set up first is to set up the python environment needed which can be done using the tensorflow1_15.yml file
 > conda env create -f tensorflow1_15.yml

-then you need to install the gap_sdk which can be installed following the instruction of the official [REPOSITORY](https://github.com/GreenWaves-Technologies/gap_sdk/tree/release-v4.7.0) we have used the release 4.7 for our work.
+then you need to install the gap_sdk, which can be installed following the instruction of the official [repository](https://github.com/GreenWaves-Technologies/gap_sdk/tree/release-v4.7.0).

-# ON DRONE DEPLOYMENT
+Gap-sdk version used in this work: 4.7

+# Deployment on the nano-drone

-This section shows the commands necessary for the deployment of a quantized neural network on Gap8.
+This section shows the commands necessary for the deployment of a quantized neural network on the GAP8 SoC, which is on the AI-Deck of the nano drone.

-## TO DEPLOY  ON DRONE
+## How to run the CNN on GAP8

 You need to source the correct configuration this can be done with the following command:

 `source path/to/gap_sdk/configs/ai_deck.sh`

-once this is done you need to export the GAPY_OPENOCD_CABLE which can be done with the command
+Once this is done, you need to export the GAPY_OPENOCD_CABLE, which can be done with the command

 `export GAPY_OPENOCD_CABLE=path/to/gap_sdk/utils/gap8-openocd/tcl/interface/ftdi/olimex-arm-usb-ocd-h.cfg`